DexerTDP/OSI-Series/README.md

 🗓️ **This repository will be archived on November 29, 2025**.

 The purpose of archiving is to preserve the investigative work conducted during this limited-time project.
-After this date, the repository will remain publicly accessible in a read-only state, with no further updates and any contributions will not be accepted.
+After this date, the repository will remain publicly accessible in a read-only state, with no further updates.

 ---